uoftcprg/pokerkit/docs/source/customizations.rst

 Limits dictate the betting amounts in the game (min-bets, max-bets, and maximum number of bets and raises in a street).

-Three limits are pre-configured in PokerTools.
+Three limits are pre-configured in PokerFace.
 These are:

-- Fixed-Limit: :class:`pokertools.limits.FixedLimit`
+- Fixed-Limit: :class:`pokerface.limits.FixedLimit`
-- Pot-Limit: :class:`pokertools.limits.PotLimit`
+- Pot-Limit: :class:`pokerface.limits.PotLimit`
-- No-Limit: :class:`pokertools.limits.NoLimit`
+- No-Limit: :class:`pokerface.limits.NoLimit`

 These can be imported as below.

 .. code-block:: python

-   from pokertools import *
+   from pokerface import *

    limit = FixedLimit
    limit = PotLimit
    limit = NoLimit

-In PokerTools, Fixed limit caps the number of bets and raises to 4 per street.
+In PokerFace, Fixed limit caps the number of bets and raises to 4 per street.
 If this is unsatisfactory, you can subclass the fixed limit class and override corresponding methods, as shown.

 .. code-block:: python

-   from pokertools import *
+   from pokerface import *

    class CustomFixedLimit(FixedLimit):
        @property